mission-chief-bot/Mission-Chief-Bot/README.md

 `missions_per_run` is the amount of missions it will do per batch, so if it finds 100 missions and you've set it to 50 it will *ONLY* do 50.
 Set `show_own `to true if you want to ignore alliance missions, else set it to false.

+## How to use 24/7 via server

+1. First of all I'd recommened setting up a Digital Ocean account, or any other cloud provider that you can use Docker with.
+You can set an account for Digital Ocean [here](https://m.do.co/c/741cf5923606) (It's a referral link)

+(Make sure you install docker if you're going outside of DO)

+2. Once you've signed up to Digital Ocean simply create a droplet.
+You can install docker straight to it via the marketplace so i'd suggest doing that.
+(You can use any droplet, this will work on the smallest $5 A month one)

+3. Connect into the droplet, you can do this via going to the Access Console or alternatively SSH into the droplet.

+4. Once you're in type in `docker pull jjbayliss/mission-chief-v2`, let it run it'll set up the image for the bot.

+5. Once the image is done simply run `docker run -it -d jjbayliss/mission-chief-v2`.
+This will create a container for you.

+6. Run `docker ps -a` and copy the name of your container there should only be one, then run `docker exec -it [container name] bash` this will take you into the container in a bash.

+7. You should be brought straight into a container, all you'll need to do is `cd Mission-Chief-Bot` and then do `vim config.ini`
+You'll want to press the `I` key to edit the document, and add your username, password and region etc. Once done press `ESC` and type `:wq` this will save the document.

+8. Run `python3 MissionChiefBot.py` to run the base bot, and you're done!

+9. To exit the docker container press `CTRL + D`, and if you need to enter the bot again just follow from step 6.
 ### Windows
 Just double click the .exe and you're up and running!